-Conjunctivitis is a condition in which a think membrane of our eye called conjunctiva gets inflamed.
+Conjunctivitis is a condition in which a thin membrane of our eye called conjunctiva gets inflamed.
 The eye appears pink when the blood vessels get swollen due to inflammation.
 Conjunctiva is a thin membrane that forms the inner lining of the eyelids.
 Conjunctivitis is caused by a viral or bacterial infestation.
-Allergic reaction due to air pollutants, harmful smoke, pollen, or chlorinated water of the swimming pool can lead to conjunctivitis.
+Allergic reactions due to air pollutants, harmful smoke, pollen, or chlorinated water of the swimming pool can lead to conjunctivitis.
 Infectious conjunctivitis is contagious.

 - Bacterial conjunctivitis is caused by streptococcal or staphylococcal manifestations.
 Poor hygiene, using contaminated eye makeup or contact lenses, touching eyes with contaminated hands, etc. can lead to bacterial conjunctivitis.

 - Viral conjunctivitis is mainly caused by contagious viruses responsible for the common cold.
-Viral conjunctivitis mostly occurs when our eyes are exposed to the viral droplets due to coughing or sneezing of an infected person.
+Viral conjunctivitis mostly occurs when our eyes are exposed to viral droplets due to coughing or sneezing of an infected person.

 - Ophthalmia neonatorum is a severe bacterial conjunctivitis occurring in newborns.
 This severe form of bacterial conjunctivitis occurs when the infant gets exposed to chlamydia or gonorrhoea during the passage through the birth canal.
-Prophylactic measures like the application of antibiotic ointment are practised to avoid this infection.
+Prophylactic measures like the application of antibiotic ointment are practiced to avoid this infection.

 It is a form of eye inflammation involving the eyelids.
 The eyelids get inflamed due to bacterial infestation, dandruff of the scalp, or abnormal functioning of the oil-producing glands of the eye.
 Blepharitis can be of the following types-

 - Anterior blepharitis involves the outer front edge of the eyelid.
-It is mostly caused due to bacteria of staphylococcal origin know as (staphylococcal blepharitis) and due to scalp dandruff known as seborrheic blepharitis.
+It is mostly caused due to bacteria of staphylococcal origin known as (staphylococcal blepharitis) and due to scalp dandruff known as seborrheic blepharitis.